 Fry again on high heat, stirring continuously, till ginger and garlic paste no longer raw and becomes aromatic.

-Reduce heat again and add the tomato pulp.
+Reduce heat again and add the tomato puree.
 Also add the spices at this point.

 Fry again on medium heat, till the masala leaves oil around the edges (you need to keep stirring the contents)